-These elements contribute to the ongoing trend of people leaving Canada's biggest cities to move to smaller, more rural communities, i.e., the rural boom.
+These elements contribute to the ongoing trend of people leaving Canada's biggest cities to move to smaller, more rural communities, i.e., the rural boom24.
 These barriers require thoughtful consideration and a collective effort spanning community organizations, all levels of government, among others, to advance solutions.
 One concept identified through the stakeholder engagement focused on the importance of a living wage for lower-skilled jobs that often pay minimum wage.
 While these solutions are beyond the scope of a workforce strategy, they are factors to its success and must remain a priority if Hamilton's vision to become a workforce hub is to be achieved.

 Increased awareness and connection to local community support networks across the ecosystem will help those seeking information and assistance.
-To foster continued growth, Hamilton must ensure that its quality of place and
+To foster continued growth, Hamilton must ensure that its quality of place and quality of life factors into workers decision-making.
+A high quality of life and quality of place quite simply helps attract and retain workers.25

-&lt;sup>22 The Conference Board of Canada.
+22 The Conference Board of Canada.
 February 2022.
 Recovery for All, Finding Equities in Education and Employment.
+23 Ibid